10yard/dkafe/readme.md

 The frontend can be configured to launch other emulators and roms.

 Jumpman can traverse platforms using unbroken ladders and by utilising hammers (to teleport short distances).
-Jumpman can drop through an oilcan to quickly warp between barrel and rivet stages.
+Jumpman can drop through an oilcan to quickly warp between barrel, rivet (and the new crazy kong barrel) stages.

 ![DKAFE trophy award](https://github.com/10yard/dkafe/blob/master/artwork/about/trophy2.png)